andryushchenko/AInq.Background/README.md

     - `IWorkQueue` and `IPriorityWorkQueue` for background task queue with `WorkQueueHelper`
     - `IAccessQueue<TResource>` and `IPriorityAccessQueue<TResource>` for shared resource access queue with `AccessQueueHelper`
     - `IConveyor<TData, TResult>` and `IPriorityConveyor<TData, TResult>`for background data processing conveyor
-    - `IWorkScheduler` for work scheduler with `WorkSchedulerHelper` and `WorkSchedulerQueueHelper` extension for interaction with Work Queue
+    - `IWorkScheduler` for work scheduler with `WorkSchedulerQueueExtension` and `WorkSchedulerHelper` extension for interaction with Work Queue

 #### [![Nuget](https://img.shields.io/nuget/v/AInq.Background)](https://www.nuget.org/packages/AInq.Background/) AInq.Background